GuilhermeStracini/apiclient-boilerplate-dotnet/README.md

 ### 🛠️ Manual Setup

-If you prefer to do it step-by-step:
+Would you prefer to do it step-by-step?
+No problem!

 1. Click the green **"Use this template"** button.
 2. Clone your newly created repository.